This year it's time to rethink traditions - here are creative ideas for a sustainable New Year's Eve party with the best of intentions

 Text by Viola Haderlein

-Every year we traditionally say goodbye to the old year with New Year's Eve fireworks.
-This was originally intended to drive away evil spirits and greet the new year with anticipation.
+Every year we say goodbye to the old year with a New Year's Eve fireworks display.
+This was originally intended to drive away evil spirits and to greet the new year with anticipation.
 For the second time in a row, the pandemic is preventing large groups from coming together and private acquisition of fireworks in many places.
 No need to mop up, but a good chance to rethink New Year's Eve traditions at the turn of the year.

 1. Campfire instead of fireworks

-On New Year's Eve, the environmental pollution is literally in the air, because the amount of fine dust generated by the annual New Year's fireworks is around 16 percent of the annual emissions from road traffic.
-That is why the DUH (German Environmental Aid) and an active petition are calling for a general ban on fireworks.
+On New Year's Eve, the environmental pollution is literally in the air, because the amount of fine dust that is generated by the annual New Year's fireworks is around 16 percent of that generated annually by the road traffic caused emissions.
+That is why the DUH (Deutsche Umwelthilfe) and an active petition are calling for a general ban on fireworks.
 With this year's ban, the Particulate matter pollution considerably reduced.
 In addition, fires and damage to humans and animals are prevented and the New Year is not greeted with muddy mountains of rubbish.

 A nice alternative is a campfire with friends and family on your own garden or setting up a fire bowl on the balcony.
-And those who prefer to invest their money in meaningful projects can also support fundraising campaigns such as “bread instead of firecrackers”, “trees instead of firecrackers” or “water instead of firecrackers”.
-For those who still cannot imagine New Year's Eve without fireworks, a look at neighboring European countries may help.
-For example, at the turn of the year our neighbors focus less on loud fireworks and more on culinary explosions and social interaction.
+And those who prefer to invest their money in meaningful projects can also support donation campaigns such as “Bread instead of firecrackers”, “Trees instead of firecrackers” or “Water instead of firecrackers”.
+For those who still cannot imagine New Year's Eve without fireworks, a look at neighboring European countries might help.
+At the turn of the year, for example, our neighbors rely less on loud fireworks and more on culinary explosions and socializing.

 5. Toast at midnight

 Cocktails also taste good in winter and enhance the evening on New Year's Eve.
 You can find great recipes for winter drinks, for example here .
 When the glasses clink at the party at midnight to toast the New Year, there are often not enough champagne flutes available.
-Our tip: Collect preserving jars and integrate them into the table decorations.
+Our tip: collect preserving jars and integrate them into the table decorations.
 Put a rolled piece of paper with a personal New Year's message in each glass.
 At midnight the glasses can be refilled and the messages read out.

 Also provide non-alcoholic alternatives for children and adults.
-Warm your guests' hearts with homemade, warm punch made from apple and grape juice, fresh apple strips, almonds and cinnamon.
-Alcohol-free alternatives are gingerberry, alcohol-free cocktails or drinks with 0% alcohol.
+Warm the hearts of your guests with homemade, warm punch made from apple and grape juice, fresh apple strips, almonds and cinnamon.
+Non-alcoholic alternatives are, for example, gingerberries, non-alcoholic cocktails or drinks with 0% alcohol.

 The turn of the year is the ideal time to look back on the past year and to consciously remind us of positive and negative experiences.
 A nice way to end the old year is to write down for ourselves what we are thankful for.
 If we take a closer look, we often find that it is not only the positive things that bring us forward, because it is often the challenges in life that make us grow.